dwinter/WhatToExpect/README.md

 #> [1] 131.469
 ```

-From this, I have simulated 20 bp PE reads...
+From this, I have simulated 20 bp PE reads using wgsim.
+Again, the files are in `inst/exdata`.

 ``` r
 reads <- list.files("inst/exdata", "*.fq", full.names=TRUE)